Hack4Impact-UMD/h4i-internal-application-tool/README.md

 # 📝 Hack4Impact-UMD Application Portal

 This repository contains the source code for the Hack4Impact-UMD application portal.
-The project includes both the frontend for applicants to submit and view the status of their applications and tools designed to make review applications efficiently, accurately, and rapidly.
+The project includes both the frontend for applicants to submit and view the status of their applications and tools designed to make reviewing applications more efficient for club members.

 ## 📂 Directory Structure